What impact can a mobile app have on your business?

 Top 5 reasons to develop a mobile app in 2025

-Website, PWA, or native app: which should you choose based on your needs?
+Website, PWA, or native app: which to choose according to your needs?